eikek/binny/modules/microsite/docs/fs.md

 This store uses the id to create a directory using the first two characters and another below using the complete id.
 Then the data is stored in `file` and its attributes in `attr`.
-The store also uses the `FsBinaryAttributeStore` to store the attributes in the file system.
-This has been configured by the same strategy to have both files next to each other.

-This can be changed by providing a different `FsStoreConfig` and `FsAttrConfig`, respectively.
-Of course, a different implementation of `BinaryAttributeStore` can be used as well.
+This can be changed by providing a different `FsStoreConfig`.
 The mapping of an `id` to a file in the filesystem is given by a `PathMapping`.
 There are some provided, the above results are from `PathMapping.subdir2`.

-As another example, the next `FsBinaryStore` won't store any attributes and puts the files directly into the `baseDir` - using the id as its name.
+As another example, the next `FsBinaryStore` puts the files directly into the `baseDir` - using the id as its name.

 ```scala mdoc